Ozhimuri

+Ozhimuri is a 2012 Indian Malayalam-language period drama film directed by Madhupal and written by Jeyamohan.
+The film stars Lal, Mallika, Asif Ali, Bhavana, and Shwetha Menon.
+The music was composed by Bijibal.

+The film received critical acclaim but underperformed at the box office.
+It was selected for the Indian Panorama section at the 43rd International Film Festival of India.
+It has been described by critics as one of the notable films of the Malayalam New Wave cinema movement.

+The film is based on the book Uravidangal by Jeyamohan.
+It explores the matrilineal system that existed in the Nair community in the former region of Travancore.
+In this system, property and lineage were historically traced through women, and divorce was formally recorded using documents known as ozhimuri, or divorce records written on palm leaves.

+The narrative examines the transition from a matrilineal to a patrilineal social structure in the mid-20th century and its impact on gender roles and family systems in the region.

 Plot

-The story lays open the ego clashes and complexities of a period through the eyes of its lead character Thanu Pillai (Lal), who witnesses the tale of three women, his mother, wife, and son's wife.
+The story exposes the ego clashes and complexities of a period through the eyes of its lead character Thanu Pillai (Lal), who witnesses the tale of three women, his mother, wife, and son's wife.

-Fifty-five-year-old Meenakshi Pillai who is married to seventy-one-year-old Thanu Pillai files for divorce against her husband and asks back the properties he had her transfer to him during the pendency of their marriage.
+Fifty-five-year-old Meenakshi Pillai who is married to seventy-one-year-old Thanu Pillai files for divorce from her husband and demands the return of the properties he had her transfer in his name during their marriage.
 Advocate Balamany, the defense lawyer, tries to convince Meenakshi and her son Sarath Chandran to withdraw the case on various occasions.
 Sarath tells her that his father was abusive and harsh towards him and his mother.
 He also tells her about Kali Pillai, Thanu Pillai's mother, who was lord of a feudal family which followed matrilineal succession and had considerable power in the local politics and among people.
 Thanu Pillai was also very harsh towards his mother and even hated the matrilineal system.
 Hence, he married Meenakshi from a Nair family which followed the patrilineal system.
 Even though Meenakshi was from a poorer family, Kali Pillai loved her and even advised her many times to take a stronger stand against her husband instead of submitting to patriarchy.
 However, Meenakshi remained submissive to her husband all through their marriage.
 Sarath and Balamany slowly develop a relationship.